jackyzha0/quartz/content/notes/think-writing.md

 "closed blockchain system that encodes voting rules about self-governance" - this will allow users to come and go at will - to a degree.
 There must be some limiting factor because otherwise this is just an open blockchain.

 I need to lower my expectation for the rate of progess I think.
 If I can establish a clear goal by the end of the week I will be happy.

+16/11

+so is it a closed blockchain with a set number of participants (or a set of requirements for participants?) who can join (what does join mean in this context) and leave at will.
+How are all the different companies on the same blockchain.